Stockdale, Texas

 Stockdale is a city in Wilson County, Texas, United States.
 The population was 1,413 at the 2020 census.
 It is part of the San Antonio Metropolitan Statistical Area.
+The town was named for Fletcher S. Stockdale, lieutenant governor when the town was established in 1863.
+Stockdale was settled by German and Polish immigrants in the late 1800s which caused its population to boom.

 History

 Previously an area named High Prairie, Free Timber and Bunker's Store, Stockdale was named after Fletcher Stockdale, the lieutenant governor of Texas, when the town was established in 1863.
 In 1898 the San Antonio and Mexican Gulf Railroad reached Stockdale.
 The town was incorporated in 1919, and Stockdale's annual Watermelon Jubilee began in 1937.